 - Between 1997 and 2017, 125 car-seat recalls affected 37 million seats. - NHTSA

 The vast majority of consumer product injuries happen in the home.
 The CPSC estimates that home cleaning or maintenance products or the home’s design itself are related to 9.5 million emergency room visits every year.
 It stresses the products may not necessarily be the cause of all the injuries.

 But risks lurk in every room, across every yard and in every weekend handyman’s tool box.

 Home injuries involve falls down stairs and running into glass doors.
-They also include injuries from tools, lawnmowers, appliances or cleaning products.
+They also include injuries from tools, lawnmowers, appliances like treadmills, or cleaning products.
 And nearly 900,000 injuries a year involve beds.